AT&T Shuts Down 2G Network, Ends Cellular Connectivity For Original iPhone

 At last check, it still worked correctly on the T-Mobile network with my OneSim.

-Washing & reusing Ziploc baggies (Score:3)
+Washing & reusing Ziploc baggies (Score:5, Funny)

 Originally released in June of 2007 and discontinued in 2008